Corona Virus Update:

 For those of you who have attended in previous years, you will know that Butlin’s Bognor Regis has excellent accommodation and conference facilities.

-Last year, The Department for Transport launched a consultation on the use of section 19 permits at this event.
+In 2018, The Department for Transport launched a consultation on the use of section 19 permits at this event.

 Additional topics in previous years have included: